Elks President and CEO Victor Cui

-Personally, Cui is a graduate of the University of Alberta where he served as Students’ Union Vice President Internal while studying political science.
+His first university scholarship was from the Double E and he went on to graduate from the University of Alberta where he also served as Students’ Union Vice President Internal while studying political science.
 He is a dedicated husband and father, and lives with his wife, two children, and parents in Edmonton.

 In addition to his professional and family commitments, Cui is an active member of the Edmonton community.
 He serves as a mentor for the University of Alberta’s ThresholdImpact Mentoring Service (VMS), helping develop Alberta’s next generation of entrepreneurs through guidance and support.
-Cui also serves as a board member for the Parkinson’s Association of Alberta – a cause which is close to his heart after his father was diagnosed with the disease.
+Cui serves as a public member on the Board of Governors for MacEwan University.
+He also serves as a board member for the Parkinson’s Association of Alberta – a cause which is close to his heart after his father was diagnosed with the disease.